bglassy/OpenBazaar-Docs/README.md

 # OpenBazaar Docs
-### A platform for building auto-updated static OpenBazaar documentation
+### OpenBazaar Documentation - a python based documentation compiling platform.

 ###Installation
 You will need Python and PIP installed.
 The Docs platform supports Python 2.6, 2.7, 3.3 and 3.4.